Motion to Take Note

 By 1944, 2 million troops from over 12 countries were in Britain preparing for the invasion.
 As has been mentioned right up front and throughout the debate, the allied forces consisted not just of Americans and the British but of Canadian, Belgian, Australian, Czech, Dutch, French, Greek, New Zealand, Norwegian, Rhodesian and Polish naval, air and ground support.
 Whenever we talk about D-day, we picture the beaches and the horror that took place, but we must also remember the 18,000 allied airborne forces who were parachuted in for the assaults on the beaches of Utah, Omaha, Gold, Juno and Sword.

 In that 24-hour period, the allied air forces flew 14,000 missions in support of the landings.
 They had already achieved air supremacy, and the decimation of the German fighter force by US aircraft in the spring of 1944 was a key factor in the Luftwaffe’s “poor showing”, as it was called, over Normandy.
 Seven thousand naval vessels were involved.
 Naval forces were responsible for landing 132,000 ground troops on the beaches and providing artillery support in the bombardments.
 The scale and magnitude of D-day was phenomenal.
-The allies landed eight divisions and three armoured brigades on German-occupied France.
+In one day alone the allies landed eight divisions and three armoured brigades on German-occupied France.

 Of course, the casualties were huge.
 By the end of August 1944, Germany was in full retreat out of France.
 There is no question but that D-day was an unqualified success and paved the way for the liberation of much of north-west Europe.
 On that one day alone, the total number of British and Commonwealth casualties —killed, wounded or missing—was approximately 4,300.